ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/modernization_process_documentation.md

 4. **Measurement Importance**: Quantitative measurement of our progress helped guide our efforts and demonstrate impact.

+5. **Testing Significance**: Unit testing is essential to verify that modernized implementations maintain the same behavior as the original code.
+Our testing approach has proven valuable in catching issues early.

+6. **Testing Challenges**: Testing in the context of a large legacy codebase presents challenges.
+Our approach of using minimal tests for core patterns and more comprehensive tests for specific implementations has been effective.

 ### Next Steps

 1. Continue applying modernization templates to the remaining methods in nsSelection.cpp

+2. Expand test coverage to all modernized methods

-2. Expand to other high-priority files:
+3. Expand to other high-priority files:
    - nsXULDocument.cpp
    - nsCSSFrameConstructor.cpp

-3. Refine our templates based on lessons learned
+4. Refine our templates based on lessons learned

-4. Develop more automated tools to assist with modernization
+5. Develop more automated tools to assist with modernization

-5. Establish a regular cadence for KPI measurement and reporting
+6. Establish a regular cadence for KPI measurement and reporting

 ## Conclusion

 Our Mozilla 1.0 modernization project has made significant progress in establishing a systematic approach to modernizing legacy C/C++ code.
-Through careful analysis, template development, and incremental implementation, we've demonstrated that it's possible to apply modern C++ practices to legacy code while maintaining backward compatibility.
+Through careful analysis, template development, incremental implementation, and comprehensive testing, we've demonstrated that it's possible to apply modern C++ practices to legacy code while maintaining backward compatibility.

-The pilot work on nsSelection.cpp has validated our approach and templates, and with our KPI measurement infrastructure in place, we can now track our progress systematically as we expand our modernization efforts to the rest of the codebase.
+The pilot work on nsSelection.cpp has validated our approach and templates, and with our KPI measurement infrastructure and testing framework in place, we can now track our progress systematically as we expand our modernization efforts to the rest of the codebase.